JasLaras/passagemath-workspace/README.md

 ## Overview

 This repository is my workspace for an undergraduate mathematics research project focused on **optimization, linear programming (LP), mixed-integer programming (MIP), and combinatorial algorithms**.
-The experiments support an accompanying undergraduate thesis completed through the UC Davis Math Lab in polyhedral geometry and optimization with Professor Matthias K¨oppe
+The experiments support an accompanying undergraduate thesis completed through the UC Davis Math Lab in polyhedral geometry and optimization with Professor Matthias K\¨oppe

 The project compares classical shortest-path algorithms with a linear programming formulation of the shortest-path problem.